smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 ### 1.3.6 Tomcat Logging (Log4j2) Setup

-THIS IS NOGT COMPLETE.
-DO NOT USE YET!

 This uses the log4j JDK Logging Adapter.
 The JDK Logging Adapter is a custom implementation of java.util.logging.LogManager that uses Log4j.

 Create a log4j version 2 XML configuation file for tomcat.
 Two choices are provided here:

-1. Stock tomcat logging, as per the standard setup but in the *%CATALINA_HOME%/log4j2 diretory*
+1. Stock tomcat logging, as per the standard setup but in the *%CATALINA_HOME%/log4j2 diretory*.
+Beware that this configuiartion will overide the Middleware Logging (Log4j2) Setup in the previous section.
 2. RIF Tomcat logging to the following files:

    * ```%CATALINA_HOME%/log4j2/<YYYY>-<MM>/tomcat.log-<N>```